mines-researchcomputing/mines-researchcomputing.github.io/source/pages/visualization_guides/using-vnc-connection-for-fluent-gui-access.md

 For MacOS you can use “Screen Sharing” which is a VNC client installed with MacOS (Use Command+Space to use spotlight to search).
-You can also use the native Mac VNC Viewer found in “/System/Library/CoreServices/Applications/Screen Sharing.app”.
+You can also use the native Mac VNC Viewer found in `/System/Library/CoreServices/Applications/Screen Sharing.app`.

 Windows: Start the Client VNC that you download and installed.